Caf Champions League: Gor Mahia book date with Algeria’s CR Belouizdad | Goal.com

 Caf Champions League: Gor Mahia book date with Algeria’s CR Belouizdad

-Gor Mahia will now face CR Belouizdad of Algeria in the first round of the Caf Champions League.
+Gor Mahia will face CR Belouizdad of Algeria in the second preliminary round of the Caf Champions League.

 The Kenyan champions qualified for the next phase of the competition after they managed to secure a 4-3 aggregate win against APR of Rwanda in a two-legged affair.